sesquideus/sesquideus/README.md

   - `spectre`, a minimalistic simulator of electromagnetic spectra (not yet finished)  `JavaScript`

 ### Miscellanea
+- [`ubi`](https://github.com/sesquideus/ubi), a kernel density estimation framework for arbitrary metric spaces, which was also the core of my dissertation thesis.
+There it was used to find the probability density function of incoming meteors.  `C++`
 - [`scalyca`](https://github.com/sesquideus/scalyca/), a minimalistic framework for console applications `Python`
 - [`argparsedirs`](https://github.com/sesquideus/argparsedirs/), a microscopic enhancement to `argparse` that enables using directories as inputs `Python`
 - [`demetria`](https://github.com/sesquideus/physics-fields/), a package for evaluating scalar and vector fields `Python`